Develaupair/b32sconv/README.md

 # Numerative Text Converter
 ## Purpose
-This program is a Python 3 implementation of a numerative text converter which performs these two main functions:
+This program is a Python 3 implementation of a numerative text converter that performs these two main functions:
 - convert a base 32 text (string) to a decimal number (which can be VERY large)
 - convert a decimal number to a base-32 text string